Moonpig/tech-test-dotnet-backend/readme.md

 	- The '_mlt' variable was changed from 'public' to 'private' to limit the scope following best practice. '_' prefixed variables are naming conventions used for private variables.

+	- variables '_mlt', 's' and 'lt' have been renamed too '_maxLeadTime', 'supplierId' and 'leadTime' to accurately reflect what the variable holds following best practice.

 Q2.
 What best practices have you used while implementing your solution?

 Q3.
 What further steps would you take to improve the solution given more time?